 Covenant of Works and Grace: The History of Salvation

 This is good news because Jesus Christ comes as the second Adam to reverse the curse of the fall and to accomplish what Adam should have accomplished in representing the human race.
-Jesus Christ, the true Son of God (Luke 3:38), comes to destroy the works of the devil (1Jn 3:8), to obey God with perfect obedience, even to the point of death.
+Jesus Christ, the true Son of God (Luke 3:38), comes to destroy the works of the devil (1Jn 3:8) and obey God with perfect obedience, even to the point of death.
 Having successfully fulfilled the righteous requirements of the covenant of works in his humiliation, Jesus has been given the name above every name in his exaltation (Phil 2:5–11).
 Unlike Adam, however, Jesus not only had to fulfill the requirements of the covenant of works, but also had to undergo its penalty for the disobedience of Adam and humankind.
-He had to live the life we should have lived and died the death we should have died.
-He suffered the fullness of the wrath of God (passive obedience) and perfectly obeyed God (active obedience), such that those represented by and in union with Him may have eternal life and fellowship with God.
+He had to live the life we should have lived and die the death we should have died.
+He perfectly obeyed God (active obedience) and suffered the fullness of the wrath of God (passive obedience), such that those represented by and in union with Him may have eternal life and fellowship with God.
 His estate of humiliation precedes his estate of exaltation, and those in union with Christ will also be exalted, provided that they suffer with him (Rom 8:17).

-Christ was able to do this because he was God incarnate.
+Christ was able to do everything necessary to secure our salvation because he was God incarnate.
 The mediator had to be divine, for “salvation is of the Lord” (Jonah 2:9), and “no mere creature can sustain the burden of God’s eternal wrath against sin and deliver others from it.”
 (Heidelberg Catechism, Q&A 14); and the mediator had to be human, for it is humanity that has sinned against the Lord, and it is humanity who owes unto God true righteousness (Heidelberg Catechism, Q&A 15).
-His death on the cross shows his fulfillment of the penalties of sin, and his resurrection vindicates his righteousness—for God will not “let the Holy one see corruption” (Acts 2:24–7).
+Christ’s death on the cross represents his full payment of the penalties of sin, and his resurrection vindicates his righteousness—for God will not “let the Holy one see corruption” (Acts 2:24–7).

-We need to recognize that the gospel is this good news of redemption accomplished in Christ Jesus, before we can understand how this applies to the Christian believer.
+We need to recognize that the gospel is this good news of redemption accomplished in Christ Jesus before we can understand how it applies to the believer.
 The history of salvation (historia salutis), grounded in the plan of salvation (pactum salutis), logically precedes the order of salvation (ordo salutis).
 The next section outlines how Christians can then benefit from Christ’s accomplished work.

 Union with Christ: The Order of Salvation